Sir John Legard, 1st Baronet

 Sir John Legard, 1st Baronet (1631 – 1 July 1678), of Ganton in Yorkshire, was an English landowner and Member of Parliament.

-He was the eldest son of John Legard of Ganton (b.
-1606) and was made a baronet in 1660 by King Charles II for his family's support for the Royalist cause.
+He was the eldest son of John Legard of Ganton (d.
+1638) and Mary, daughter and heir of John Dawnay of Potter Brompton At the outbreak of the English Civil War his grandfather supported Parliament.
+He succeeded to his grandfather's estate in 1643.
+In 1649 he entered Clare College, Cambridge and was admitted to the Middle Temple the following year.

 He was elected to Parliament in 1660 as member for Scarborough, though he only represented the borough for a few months.
-In December of the same year he was created a baronet.
+In December of the same year he was created a baronet, apparently in recognition of his support for the king's restoration to the throne.

 Legard died in 1678.
 In 1655 he had married Grace Darcy (d.
 1658), daughter of The Earl of Holderness.
 They had one child Grace, who married John Hill of Thornton.
 After the death of his first wife he remarried, on 12 August 1658, his second wife being Frances Widdrington, daughter of Sir Thomas Widdrington, a former Speaker of the House of Commons.
 They had six children: